ivangfr/springboot-vault-examples/springboot-vault-mysql/README.md

 manage students, called `student-service`. `student-service` uses [`MySQL`](https://www.mysql.com/) database as storage.
 The credentials to access `MySQL` is generated dynamically by [`Vault`](https://www.vaultproject.io).

+**Note. before running this example, all the steps described at "Start Environment" in the main README should be executed previously.**

 ## Setup Vault-MySQL

-> Note: before running the script below, the services present in `docker-compose.yml` file must be up and running and
-> `Vault` must be unsealed as explained in the main `README`.

-Open one terminal and inside `springboot-mysql-vault` root folder run
+Open one terminal and inside `springboot-vault-examples` root folder run
 ```
 ./setup-vault-mysql.sh
 ```

+The `ROLE_ID` printed in the end of the script execution will be used to start `student-service`.

 ## Start student-service

 ### Running with Maven Wrapper

-Inside `springboot-mysql-vault` root folder, run the following command
+Inside `springboot-vault-examples` root folder, run the following command
 ```
-./mvnw clean spring-boot:run --projects springboot-vault-mysql/student-service
+./mvnw clean spring-boot:run --projects springboot-vault-mysql/student-service -Dspring-boot.run.jvmArguments="-Dserver.port=9080"
 ```

 ### Running as Docker Container

-- Go to the `springboot-mysql-vault` root folder and build the docker image
+- Go to the `springboot-vault-examples` root folder and build the docker image
 ```
 ./mvnw clean package dockerfile:build -DskipTests --projects springboot-vault-mysql/student-service
 ```